top of page

 To those caring for a loved one with kidney disease: thank you.

-Thank you for your patience during long clinic visits.
+Thank you for keeping me company during my clinic visits

 Your role matters deeply.
 Strong caregiver support improves health outcomes, treatment adherence, and quality of life.
 But beyond the data, what you provide is something even more powerful: stability, dignity, and hope.